chenkennt/SignalRSample/README.md

    docker run -p 5050:5050 chatdemo
    ```
    Then you can use http://localhost:5050 to access the chat room.

+   > For details about building docker image for a .NET Core app, please refer to this [doc](https://docs.microsoft.com/en-us/dotnet/core/docker/building-net-docker-images).

 2. Push the docker image to a container registry (this sample uses Azure Container Registry, you can also use other registries like DockerHub):
    ```